-an expanded problem focused interval history;
+- an expanded problem focused interval history;

-an expanded problem focused examination;
+- an expanded problem focused examination;

-medical decision making of low complexity.
+- medical decision making of low complexity.

-Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.

 Usually, the patient is responding inadequately to therapy or has developed a minor complication.
 Physicians typically spend 15 minutes at the bedside and on the patient's facility floor or unit.